NickKuts/Libby/awsbots/README.md

 botocore.errorfactory.BadRequestException: An error occurred (BadRequestException) when calling the PutBot operation: RelativeId does not match Lex ARN format: bot:LibbyFromPython2:$LATEST
-- The name should not contain numbers.
+- The name of bots, intents or slots cannot contain numbers.